samer--/cpsmemo/README.md

 and run Frost et al's code.
 You will also need to `cabal install timeit` to install a Haskell timing utility.

-To run the OCaml test program, do `make test` at the shell prompt and then run commands such as
+To run the OCaml test program, do `make testopt` at the shell prompt and then run commands such as

-	./test sm 12
+	./testopt sm 12
-	./test sml 12
+	./testopt sml 12
-	./test sml 48
+	./testopt sml 48
-	./test smml 48
+	./testopt smml 48

 To run the Haskell test program, move to the `frost` subdirectory and build the code with `make` at the shell prompt.
 Then the following commands will run various test